DataDog/integrations-extras/cloudaeye/README.md

 - Click on **Install Integration** button.

-- On successful installation, click on the **Connect Accounts** button upon which you will be redirected to the Integrations page on CloudAEye console (Side Menu > Integrations > Datadog).
+- You need to create a [CloudAEye account](https://docs.cloudaeye.com/user-guide/tasks/register.html) if you do not already have one.

+- On successful registration, login to your cloudaeye account and add a **Datadog Integration**.
+Follow this [step-by-step guide](https://docs.cloudaeye.com/user-guide/integrations/datadog.html) to setup this integration.

-- To integrate your datadog account with CloudAEye, you will need to provide the following details
+  - To integrate your datadog account with CloudAEye, we usually require the following details.

-  - `Site`: Select the datadog site where your observability data is located. **Ex: US1-East**.
+    - `Site`: The datadog site where your observability data is located. **Ex: US1-East**.
 Read more about datadog sites [here](https://docs.datadoghq.com/getting_started/site/#access-the-datadog-site)

     - `API Key`: An API key helps us uniquely identify the organization.
-To create a new API key in Datadog console, navigate to **Organization Settings > API Keys** and then create a new API Key for CloudAEye integration.
-Once created copy that key and provide it here.
 Read more about API Key [here](https://docs.datadoghq.com/account_management/api-app-keys/)

     - `Application Key`: In addition to an API key, we need an Application Key to programmatically access your data.
-To create a new Application key in Datadog console, navigate to **Organization Settings > Application Keys** and then created a new Application key (with **scope set to read-only** in all sections).
-Once created copy that key and provide it here.
 Read more about Application Key [here](https://docs.datadoghq.com/account_management/api-app-keys/)

-- Once the required keys are populated, click `Test Connection` to test your your Datadog account integration with CloudAEye.
-A success message indicates that your integration is successful.
+- Once the integration is complete, your Datadog account is successfully connected to CloudAEye.

 ### Configuration

 Once integrated, begin exploring your logs, metrics, and traces data in the CloudAEye dashboard.
 Some of the most useful features are: